-...better funds may see and be able to invest in better investments.
+"...better funds may see and be able to invest in better investments.
 Second, private equity investors typically provide management or advisory inputs along with capital.
-If high-quality general partners are a scarce commodity, differences in returns between funds could persist.
+If high-quality general partners are a scarce commodity, differences in returns between funds could persist."

-Most well known private equity firms are all but impossible for the individual to gain access to.
-"Smaller" investors obtain access to these managers through established funds of funds.
+The tendency for top-tier private equity funds to generate consistently high returns is well accepted by most institutional investors.
+As a result, these funds are in high demand and most are all but impossible for private investors to gain access to.
+"Smaller" investors can, however, obtain access to these top tier managers through well-run funds of funds.

-1 Steven N. Kaplan, Antoinette Schoar, "Private Equity Performance: Returns, Persistence, and Capital Flows," The Journal of Finance 60 (4), 1791-1823 (2005).
+&lt;sup>1 Steven N. Kaplan, Antoinette Schoar, "Private Equity Performance: Returns, Persistence, and Capital Flows," The Journal of Finance 60 (4), 1791-1823 (2005).